French battleship Gaulois: Construction and career

 During exercises off Golfe-Juan on 31 January 1903, Gaulois accidentally rammed Bouvet.
 The latter was barely damaged, but Gaulois lost two armour plates from her bow; both captains were relieved of their commands.
 Captain (Capitaine de vaisseau) Pierre Le Bris assumed command of Gaulois on 20 March.
 In April 1904, she was one of the ships that escorted Loubet during his state visit to Italy.
 Later that year, the ship made port visits in Thessaloniki and Athens, Greece, with the rest of the Mediterranean Squadron.
 A wireless telegraph was installed aboard Gaulois in December 1905.
 Together with the battleships Iéna and Bouvet, the ship aided survivors of the April 1906 eruption of Mount Vesuvius in Naples, Italy.
 On 16 September she participated in an international naval review in Marseille, together with British, Spanish and Italian ships.

 For the rest of the decade, she participated in exercises with the Mediterranean Squadron and made several port visits in France and its dependencies.
 In January 1907, the ships was transferred to the 2nd Battleship Division and then to the 4th Battleship Division in July 1908 with her sisters.
 By 5 January 1909, the 4th Division had been reassigned to the 2nd Battle Squadron (Escadre de ligne).
 Gaulois sank the target ship Tempête on 18 March after she had been fired upon by four other battleships.
 By 5 January 1910 the divisions of the battle squadrons had been renumbered and the 4th Division was now the 1st Division of the 2nd Battle Squadron.
 The squadron was transferred to Brest where it replaced the former Northern Squadron on 27 February.
 Shortly afterwards, one of Gaulois's torpedoes moderately damaged the bow of the destroyer Fanion while training.
-On 1 August 1911 the 2nd Battle Squadron was renumbered as the 3rd Battle Squadron and Gaulois participated in a large naval review by President Armand Fallières off Cap Brun on 4 September.
+On 1 August 1911 the 2nd Battle Squadron was renumbered as the 3rd Battle Squadron and Gaulois participated in a large naval review by President Armand Fallières off Toulon on 4 September.
 The ship was reassigned to the Mediterranean Squadron on 16 October 1912 and she participated in a naval review by President Raymond Poincaré on 10 June 1913.
 The 3rd Battle Squadron was dissolved on 11 November 1913 and the ship was assigned to the Complementary Division (Division de complément) together with Bouvet and her sister Saint Louis.
 In June 1914, the Navy planned to assign Gaulois to the Training Division of the Squadron as of October, but this was cancelled upon the outbreak of war in August.